libretro/docs/docs/library/rustynes.md

-# RustyNES
+# Nintendo - NES / Famicom (RustyNES)

 ## Background

 RustyNES is a cycle-accurate Nintendo Entertainment System (NES) and Famicom emulator written entirely in pure Rust.
 It targets the highest accuracy bar (comparable to Mesen and higan) through strict lockstep timing at PPU-dot resolution, without relying on threading or standard library timing.

 It is extremely portable and deterministic, making it a reliable choice for netplay, TAS, and accurate emulation enthusiasts.